What is airsoft gaming?

 Airsoft Gameplay Arenas, Types and Styles Vary

 Airsoft is played on an indoor course or an outdoor field course.
 There are many game types and styles made up of many scenarios.
-Combat strategies may involve military tactics and tactical equipment and accessories emulating those used by modern military and law enforcement agencies.
+Combat strategies may involve military tactics and tactical gear equipment and accessories emulating those used by modern military and law enforcement agencies.
 Scenarios can range from simple to very complex combat gameplay strategies, ranging from short-term battles to longer scenarios.
 New game types are emerging often, but there are popularly played course and field games.

 Airsoft Rules – Keep it Legal